Matic International College

 Complaints and Appeals

 Students can appeal any decision made by MIC through the Complaints and Appeals Policy and Procedures.
 For details, visit our website.
-If international students are dissatisfied with MIC’s internal process, they may escalate their complaint to the Overseas Student Ombudsman at www.oso.gov.au.
-Access to these processes does not affect the student’s right to take action under Australian Consumer Law.
+If international students are dissatisfied with MIC’s internal process, they may escalate their complaint to the Overseas Student Ombudsman at https://www.ombudsman.gov.au/complaints/international-student-complaints international-student-complaints Access to these processes does not affect the student’s right to take action under Australian Consumer Law.

 Issuance of Certification

 MIC will issue AQF [Australian Qualifications Framework] certification only to students who meet the training product requirements specified in the relevant training package.
 Certification will be provided within 30 calendar days of course completion, contingent on full payment of all outstanding fees.
-For further details, please refer to our policy on the MIC website.
+For further details, please refer to our policy on the matic.vic.edu.au

 Application Process and Additional Information